 Optimal pathfinding, perception of surroundings, and obstacle avoidance are crucial for navigation.
-Precise localization of a visually impaired user within the environment is essential for these functions to operate effectively.
-Our surveyed papers addressed the localization problem using different SLAM techniques.
-Some of these studies have explored other navigation-related challenges.
-We categorized these challenges into two groups: those relevant to environmental complexities and those related to the sensors used to receive environmental data.
+Precise localization of a visually impaired user within the environment is essential for the effective operation of these functions.
+Our surveyed papers addressed the localization and mapping problems using various techniques.
+Some of these studies explored other navigation-related challenges.
+We categorized these challenges into two groups: those relevant to environmental complexities, and those related to the sensors used to receive environmental data.
 Dynamic obstacles and crowded spaces constitute the challenges in the first group, whereas challenges related to changing lighting conditions and the rapid motion of users that results in motion blur fall into the second group.
-As most recent studies have employed cameras to perceive environments, these two challenges have received significant attention.
-Table \ref{tab:rq3_challenges} lists the studies that investigated these challenges.

-Of the 63 papers, four considered only one of these challenges, and nine addressed two challenges.
-A number of studies under our review used other techniques such as deep learning-based obstacle-avoidance method or the use of other sensors such as ultrasonic to deal with the challenges raised, which are not related to SLAM and are outside the scope of this review.
-In the following section, we discuss studies that address these challenges by using SLAM techniques.
+Table \ref{rq3_challenges} lists studies that investigated these challenges through the integration of SLAM with other approaches.
+In the following section, we discuss the studies that address these challenges.

-\subsubsection{Environmental complexities}
+\paragraph{Environmental complexities}

-\textbf{Crowded scenarios} Navigating crowded environments presents significant challenges for the visually impaired, leading to increased collision risks and difficulties in maintaining personal space.
-The absence of visual information makes it difficult to gauge the distance, perceive crowd density, and locate landmarks or places of interest.
+\textbf{Crowded scenarios} Navigating crowded environments presents significant challenges for the visually impaired, leading to increased collision risks and difficulties in maintaining personal spaces.
+The absence of visual information makes it difficult to measure distance, perceive crowd density, and locate landmarks or places of interest.